TurboGears/tg2docs/docs/main/ToscaWidgets/forms.rst

     $ paster quickstart -s -n ToscaSample

 Confirm the package name ``toscasample``.
-We don't need authentication and authorization for this sample project.
+We need authentication and authorization for this sample project, so make sure to say yes.
+If you don't, then the database model will not be generated, and the rest of this tutorial will not work.

 Let's start with a simple SQLAlchemy model that has only a Movie object.
 Add the following line at the bottom of